 - Wash your clothing and towels as soon as possible to prevent bacteria

 - Did you forget about your yoga gear in your bag and now it stinks?
 Try soaking it in a vinegar and baking soda combination, washing as normal, and hang drying it (preferably in the sun!)
-If this doesn’t work you may need to get an enzyme cleaner like Bac Out or a laundry detergent with enzyme cleaners.
+If this doesn’t work you may need to get an enzyme cleaner like Bac Out or Rocking Green or a laundry detergent with enzyme cleaners.

 - Always wash your yoga gear after practicing, even if you didn’t sweat that much!